OpenLogos

 installation and usage instructions for the runtime system and

 tools are contained in the source archives.
-An excellent detailed build
+Excellent and detailed

 If